As an agency worker, you have employee’s pregnancy rights after working in your role for 12 weeks.

 - agency offers you only short jobs and gives longer ones to other agency workers

 - hirer will not let you come back after having leave due to maternity

-Contact Acas if you believe you’ve been discriminated against.
+Contact the Advisory, Conciliation and Arbitration Service (Acas) for advice if you believe you’ve been discriminated against.

 If there’s a risk to your health

 Your hirer should make reasonable adjustments so you can do your job.
 If this isn’t possible your agency must find you alternative work or pay you at the same rate for the expected length of your contract.

 After 12 weeks in the job you can get paid time off to go to ‘antenatal care’ if you cannot arrange it outside working hours.

 Antenatal care includes antenatal classes, appointments and parenting classes if they’ve been recommended by a doctor or midwife.